sfc-gh-bciranni/cortex-lazy-semantic/README.md

 # Cortex Lazy Semantic

-A tool to generate a semantic model for a pandas DataFrame.
+A tool to generate a semantic model for any table in Snowflake, or a pandas dataframe you'll put there.
 I am often lazy with this and you might be too.
 I've done testing to get it valid with the JSON Schema for the SemanticModel - if you have any issues, please submit an issue and I'll try to fix it.